jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

-This book tries to sustain a broader perspective, in the hope that it both clarifies the material and encourages others to take a broader perspective about music outside the traditional Western tonal system.
+This book tries to sustain a broader perspective, in the hope that it both clarifies the material and encourages others to take a broader perspective about music outside the euroclassical tradition.

 ## Who this book is for